(866) 615-9507

 Review your policy carefully to see if it includes any provisions for waiving premiums or suspending coverage during a disability.
 Some policies may allow you to pause your payments temporarily or reduce your benefits to lower costs.
 You may also have the option to switch to a different plan with a higher deductible or fewer benefits to make premiums more affordable.

-If you’re seeking a new individual health insurance policy while on disability, you cannot be refused coverage or charged higher premiums due to a pre-existing condition, thanks to the Affordable Care Act (ACA).
-However, factors like your age, location, and chosen plan may still result in increased costs.
+Thanks to the Affordable Care Act (ACA), if you’re seeking a new individual health insurance policy while on disability, you cannot be refused coverage or charged higher premiums due to a pre-existing condition.
+However, factors like age, location, and chosen plan may still increase costs.

 Medicaid